pypeit/PypeIt/doc/calibrations/wave_calib.rst

  2. The slit spans much bluer/redder than the archived template.

 In either case, a new template may need to be generated.
-If you are confident this is the case, raise an Issue.
+If you are confident this is the case, `Submit an issue`_.

 Items to Modify
 ===============